Skarborn/ProgrammierProject2/README.md

 ```
 $ pip3 install PySide2
 ```
-It may occurr that the modules time and pathlib are not pre-installed as well, therefore they have to be installed in the way PySide2 was added.
+It may occur that the modules time and pathlib are not pre-installed as well, therefore they have to be installed in the way PySide2 was added.
 Then the user has to download the zip-file of the [GitHub-homepage](https://github.com/Skarborn/ProgrammierProject2) and to run it from the path, where the file is located (see **Running the Program**).